peermaps/eyros/docs/data.md

 The branch factor (BF) determines the number of pivots N: `N=2*BF-3`.

-The data bitfield determines whether the corresponding u64 offset is in the intersecting or buckets array.
+The data bitfield determines whether the corresponding u64 offset in the intersecting or buckets array points to a location in the data store (`true`), or to an offset into current tree (`false`) or if the pointer is empty (`false`).
 Each bit in the data bitfield maps to the concatenation of the intersecting and bucket lists, from lower indexed to higher indexed bytes, from lower to higher bits.

 ```
 [length: u32 (bytes)]